 If a board is 'fouled' under rule 3.4.2.c, the Tournament Director shall see if he can apply Law 13 to allow play to continue.
-If he cannot allow play to continue, he shall exercise his Law 6 authority whenever lawful and reasonably possible to order the board to be re-dealt and re-played.
+If he cannot allow play to continue, he shall exercise his e.
+Mis-duplication

+Law 6 authority whenever lawful and reasonably possible to order the board to be re-dealt and re-played.